Lyoto Machida: Ultimate Fighting Championship

 Machida made his UFC debut on the preliminary card of UFC 67 against Sam Hoger and won by unanimous decision.
-He was expected to fight Forrest Griffin at UFC 70, but Griffin became ill with a staph infection and was replaced by undefeated David Heath, whom Machida beat by unanimous decision.
+He was expected to fight Forrest Griffin at UFC 70, but Griffin was out due to a staph infection and was replaced by undefeated David Heath, whom Machida beat by unanimous decision.
 He next faced judo practitioner and Pride Fighting Championship veteran Kazuhiro Nakamura at UFC 76.
 Machida won by unanimous decision and Nakamura would later test positive for marijuana.

 At UFC 79, Machida faced Sokoudjou, a judo practitioner making his UFC debut after back-to-back upset knockout victories over Pride veterans Antônio Rogério Nogueira and Ricardo Arona.
 Machida submitted Sokoudjou with an arm triangle choke at 4:20 of the second round.

 Machida's next fight was at UFC 84 against former UFC Light Heavyweight Champion Tito Ortiz, in what was thought to be Ortiz's final UFC appearance after a dispute with UFC President Dana White.
 Machida frustrated Ortiz with lateral movement and counterstriking while successfully defending against the former champion's takedowns.
 In the closing minutes of the third round Machida knocked Ortiz down with a knee to the body.
 As Machida moved in to finish the fight, Ortiz almost locked in a triangle choke before transitioning to an armbar attempt.
 Machida managed to escape and win by unanimous decision, with all judges scoring the fight 30–27 in his favor.
 Years after the bout, Dana White revealed that the only time he ever awarded a personal check of his to a fighter was to Machida, for defeating Ortiz.

 In the co-main event of UFC 94, Machida faced fellow undefeated Brazilian contender Thiago Silva.
 The two were originally scheduled to meet at UFC 89, but a back injury forced Silva to withdraw from the contest.
 UFC President Dana White indicated in the pre-fight press conference that Machida would receive a title shot with a victory, while Silva would need to defeat Machida and win one more contest before earning the same opportunity.
 Machida was able to knock down Silva twice during the first round before ultimately knocking him out after tripping him and jumping in landing the knockout punch at 4:59 of the first round, scoring his first UFC knockout victory and winning his first Knockout of the Night bonus award.